bijoysen/Percentage-Calculator/README.md

-# percentage_calculator
+## Percentage Calculator
+***
-This is a only percentage calculator
+This calculate only percentage by javascript & bootstrap.css is used for theme.